 The term NDVI in the agricultural industry has certainly gained more awareness lately thanks to the growing popularity of small unmanned aerial vehicles.

 NDVI is certainly not a new kid on the block and when it comes to gathering and processing this information, agricultural professionals have known and been using this data for years.
 However previously gathering this data may have been time-consuming, cumbersome, not very accurate and expensive.

 As technology improves and the means in which we can now capture this data, agriculturists are starting to take this simple and effective data more seriously by looking to incorporate this method into their crop management strategy.

 So what actually is NDVI?
-What does it mean and more importantly how do we make decisions based in this information?
-Lets take a closer look…
+What does it mean and more importantly how do we make decisions based on this information?
+Let’s take a closer look…

 The UAV is equipped with two highly sensitive sensors.
 One near infrared sensor (NIR) and one visible sensor (red, green blue channels).

-The UAVs flight path is pre programmed (via flight mission software) before hand ensuring the best area coverage, suitable imagery overlap and resolution is taken into account.
-This flight path (or mission) is loaded into the UAVs autopilot system which will fully autonomously fly the UAV over this flight path and trigger the sensors at either predetermined time intervals, distance traveled or GPS coordinates.
+The UAVs flight path is pre-programmed (via flight mission software) beforehand ensuring the best area coverage, suitable imagery overlap and resolution is taken into account.
+This flight path (or mission) is loaded into the UAVs autopilot system which will fully autonomously fly the UAV over this flight path and trigger the sensors at either predetermined time intervals, distance travelled or GPS coordinates.

 Here is a quick overview process of importing the data, generating the 2D photo mosaic and extracting the NDVI data.

 QuestUAV currently offers a full agriculture package that covers every stage of the mapping process.
 The Q200 Agri Pro now also comes in an Agri Pro Lite version making it even more affordable to start gathering NDVI data to ensure you are making well informed agricultural decisions.